 - Private outdoor yoga session with an expert at Cairn Guides

-Where to Eat and Drink in Boulder, Colorado
+Restaurants in Boulder, Colorado

 Snooze, an A.M.
 Eatery in Boulder

 As for the food, we shared a pancake flight with 3 different types of pancakes.
 Every pancake we had was supper fluffy and flavorful, and the sweet potato pancake was definitely my favorite.
 We also shared an order of eggs Benedict, and the Smashed Avocado Benny was seriously so good.
 In addition to the innovative menu.
 Snooze also sources most of it’s ingredients from local farms and suppliers.
 If you’re looking for the best brunch or breakfast in Boulder, I can’t say enough good things about Snooze!

 - Location:1617 Pearl St, Boulder, CO